rit-igm-web/IGME-340-Shared/exercises/flutter-02-Themes_and_Buttons.md

 1. Add a `themeMode` attribute to your MaterialApp and set it to `light`.

-2. Add a `darkTheme` to the MaterialApp, and apply a
+2. Add a `darkTheme` to the MaterialApp, and apply a new color scheme based on a seed color of `red`.

 3. Add a `scaffoldBackgroundColor` to both light and dark themes.
 Set the dark background to `blueGrey[500]` and the light background to `grey[300]`.
 Now toggle the theme between light and dark and observe the background color change, it should toggle between the blueGrey when dark, and grey when light. **Return back to the `light` theme before continuing.**